 Betty France, Rob Stephens and Michael Dwyer do not have powerful or overly distinctive voices, whereas Bowie certainly did, and to therefore attempt a song as vocally challenging as Life On Mars? was also more than a little foolhardy as it was never going to be possible to hit the highest range and attain the full dramatic effect which is the actual heart of the song.

 Even more disappointingly, France’s fractured vocal on ‘Heroes’ meant that, despite the ukes adopting the meatier rhythms favoured by Bowie in later live versions of the song to good effect, it was an unpleasant listening experience.
 The rough and ready vocals on Queen Bitch were also difficult to endure.

 The closing song, a version of Where Are We Now? was another misstep.
 Instead of making any attempt at imbuing the song with the heartbreakingly nostalgic emotion of the original, the trio’s interpretation came across as little more than a perfunctory, uninventive run through of the tune, completely stripping it of its emotive dynamism.

 The power of David Bowie’s songs resides in their ability to take us into unexpected, unique places, and in their tendency to subvert the popular song form in order to create new understandings of what rock and pop music can be.
-The Thin White Ukes attempt to deconstruct these songs and remove the songs’ more eclectic and exotic elements in order to render them as simple, light entertainment has won them their share of fans and followers, but somehow, for me, seems to work against the soul of the original music and has become a joke that has long worn out the impact of its punchline.
+The Thin White Ukes attempt to deconstruct these songs and remove the songs’ more eclectic and exotic elements in order to render them as simple, light entertainment has won them their share of fans and followers, but somehow, for me, this seems to work against the soul of the original music and has become a joke that has long worn out the impact of its punchline.

 Rating: 2 stars